-*Note: This essay was originally published at War on the Rocks.
+*Note: This essay was originally published on the Modern War Institute’s Commentary & Analysis site.

 When twelve stars tell you to knock it off, there’s a problem.